 Sri Lanka is a country that is constantly offering hidden surprises, and for those who travel here, it feels like your own private discovery.
 There are the crumbling ruins of ancient civilisations, baking in the midday sun.
 Friendly tuk tuk drivers who are thrilled to discuss the latest cricket match.
 Fields of glossy tea leaves, … More 2 weeks in Sri Lanka – an itinerary full of action

 Our final African border crossing was the Lebombo/Komatiepoort border from southern Mozambique into the northeast corner of South Africa.
 Wessel was excited to put his feet on home soil.
 We all were; the trip so far had been weeks of relentless driving, from dawn to dusk some days.
 We wanted to put our feet up with a cold drink, do our washing, have a long shower, … More Road tripping in South Africa – Mozambique to Newcastle

 I’d never hitch hiked before (or since).
 But for some reason, in Costa Rica, I felt emboldened to try it not once, but three times to get from place to place.
 Here are my stories of hopping into the cars of complete strangers.
 It might be the big rental car scene that tourists subscribe to; … More Hitchhiking in Costa Rica made easy

 Kuching means ‘cat’ in Malay, and you don’t have to look very far to find evidence of it’s association.
 Stone statues of cat families and sculptures of proud bronze felines overlook many of the city’s roundabouts, and adorn it’s manhole covers.

-“Enjoy it, man”, Tom said as I walked past, a backpacker from Liverpool who was travelling with his New Zealander girlfriend, Sarah.
-“Will do”, I replied, as I set off into the jungle.
+“Enjoy it, man”, T said as I walked past, a backpacker from Liverpool who was travelling with his New Zealander girlfriend, S. “Will do”, I replied, as I set off into the jungle.
 I had met them days earlier in Kuching, capital city of Sarawak, on the West Coast of Borneo.